Split-Community/lambda-edge-demo/README.md

   - **Treatment `on`** → `https://google.com`
   - **Treatment `off`** (or control) → `https://apple.com`
 - **No pre-resolved treatments**: The edge evaluates the flag per request (and per key via `?key=...`).
 - **Sync Lambda**: Runs on a schedule and populates DynamoDB with the rollout plan via the Split Synchronizer (DynamoDB storage wrapper).
-No separate “resolve and cache” step.

 ## Architecture

 - **CloudFront** – Viewer-request → Lambda@Edge.